-How local areas will encourage the use of work-based learning strategies, including the local area goals for specific work-based learning activities and proposed outcomes related to these activities;
+- I. Describe training activities in the local area, including the following: - 1.
+How the local area will encourage the use of work-based learning strategies, including the local area goals for specific work-based learning activities and proposed outcomes related to these activities;

-In the local youth programs, 20% of youth funds are allocated to paid work experience or other work-based activities.
-Only client wages are allowable expenses to meet the 20% requirement, not staff time.
-After reviewing three years of youth provider work experience percentages using only youth wages/FICA, the Board made the decision to not allow staff time since youth providers were already exceeding or very close to meeting the 20% youth work based learning requirement.
+In the local youth programs, all youth contracts require that 20% of youth funds are allocated to paid work experience or other work-based activities.
+As a workforce area, we have meet this fiscal requirement every year.
 On the adult and dislocated side, the local workforce area supports apprenticeships and earn/learn models.
 On-the-job training contracts have been successful but are small so outcomes are under development as well.